JamieBoeing/unit_2_project/README.md

 * MongoDB: you can download and install [MongoDB] from the official website: (https://wwww.mongodb.com)

-In a README-style format, the technologies listed for the given file would typically include:

 ## Technologies Used
 * Node.js: A JavaScript runtime environment that executes server-side code.